 As you add clothes, don’t forget the slate between the spring box and the backing.
 However, ensure they are tightly screwed to prevent the clothes from spilling over.
 Also, an overstuffed slate could damage the spring box, mainly if the frame is made of wood.

 One of the many sources of a squeaky noise could be loose bolts on the joints of your bed.
 Using a wrench, carefully tighten the bolts to keep the bed in place.

+Tightening the bolts is also one of the methods that I recommend when it comes to fix a squeaky box spring.
 In case the squeakiness persists, add a washer to between the bolt and wood to eliminate the noise and also reduce tension between the two parts.